The roles of three-nucleon force and continuum coupling in mirror symmetry breaking of oxygen mass region: Theoretical framework

 where $\epsilon_p$ stands for the SPEs obtained by $\hat{S}\text{-box}$, and ``eff'' indicates the shell-model effective interaction renormalized to the valence space by the $\hat{Q}\text{-box}$ including the NO2B 3NF.

-The complex-symmetric GSM Hamiltonian~(6) is diagonalized in the model space using the GSM code~\cite{Michel2021,MICHEL2020106978}.
+The complex-symmetric GSM Hamiltonian~(6) is diagonalized in the model space using the Jacobi-Davidson method in the m-scheme~\cite{MICHEL2020106978}.
 Due to the presence of the nonresonant continuum, the matrix dimension grows dramatically when adding valence particles, which is a challenge for diagonalizing in the complex space.
 Therefore, we allow at most two valence particles in the continuum, which can give converged results~\cite{SUN2017227,HU2020135206,PRC70064313}.